faizsameerahmed96/hex-game-ppo/README/README.md

 - [x] Create a system for saving
 - [x] Check if player 2 works fine
 - [x] Create a double learning agent
+- [ ] Make it more resumable, ability to start with player_2 training if player 1 was the last trained
+- [ ] Ability to define custom network for training against
+- [ ] Common strategies win/lose
+- [ ] Delete older agents every time we save
 - [ ] Resume Learning every time (along with which model was training last)
 - [ ] Evaluate a specific model against the other
 - [ ] Add render slo-mo